Yamat leading a MELA training

 Driven By Science To Uncover Impact

 2022 was a baseline year for a human wellbeing survey in the Greater Lake Natron landscape.
 We recruited 20 enumerators from local communities, trained them on survey protocols, and used a mobile app to gather data.
-The survey will be conducted annually for the duration of the project, helping us track trends in human wellbeing and community outcomes.
-The team has also deployed the Site-level Assessment of Governance and Equity (SAGE) Tool, a multi-day workshop where community members assess the extent to which their local authorities uphold governance, civil liberties, and equity principles.
-We held SAGE workshops with nearly 100 people in last year and will repeat them annually to measure change.
+The survey is now conducted annually for the duration of the project, helping us track trends in human wellbeing and community outcomes.
+The team has also deploys the Site-level Assessment of Governance and Equity (SAGE) Tool, a multi-day workshop where community members assess the extent to which their local authorities uphold governance, civil liberties, and equity principles.

 Enumerator conducting a survey